jeongdo801/NO_based_HSPC_classifier/README.md

 # HSPC cell-type classifier using single-cell NO profiles
-This classifier has been developed for a study by Grimes and Jeong et al. (manuscript in preparation).
+This classifier has been developed for a study by Grimes and Jeong et al. (https://www.biorxiv.org/content/10.1101/2023.07.25.550502v1)